dutchigor/vue-grapesjs-composables/README.md

 ### Initiate GrapesJS
 To initialise GrapesJS, create a div with a ref in a component which will contain the canvas.
 From that component, call useGrapes in the setup function of that component.
 To Configure GrapesJS, provide the configuration object as defined in the [GrapesJS API Reference](https://grapesjs.com/docs/api/editor.html#editor).
 As with normal GrapesJS, the starting content can either be added in the canvas div or in the configuration object.

+GrapesJS also requires a css file to handle the component highlighting.
+This is provided with Vue GrapesJS Composables and can be imported into main.js or the component containing the canvas from `vue-grapesjs-composables/css/vue-grapes.css`.

 ```vue
 <template>
   <div ref="canvas">